SQream/sqream_docs/installation_guides/installations_for_in-process_functions.rst

       sudo dnf install cuda-toolkit-12-9

-Installing CUDA Toolkit via Runfile ( in repository installation is not possible )
+Installing CUDA Toolkit via Runfile ( if repository installation is not possible )
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 1. Download the runfile: